-An IP Camera is the number one investment for you, and let me explain why.
+A great place to start with home security is an IP Security Camera!
+This is the number one investestment for you to make, and let me explain why.

 An Internet Protocol (IP) Camera is a digital camera, often used for surveillance.
 These can vary from webcams up to enterprise-grade security cameras.